Greece › Santorini › Beaches

 Hi Dave.
 Thank you for this great website!!
 Looking at hotel options for Santorini and found two great options – one in Pyrgos and the other in Karterados.
 Which is best for getting around with public transportation (we do not plan on renting a car).
 If we were to rent a car, is Fira the best place to rent it?
 Thank you!!

 Karterados has more buses going to Fira – and you could always walk in a pinch.
-Fira has many places to rent a car but the airport is easier for pickup if you pre-book.
+Fira has many places to rent a car, but the airport is where I prefer to pick it up.
 The airport bus goes right by Karterados too.

 Hi Dave,